craigd00/topic-sentiment-across-sn/timelog.md

 * *0.5 hour* Rescheduled meeting with supervisor, spoke about the research papers
 * *2 hours* Looked at potential Python libraries that could use for sentiment analysis
 * *1 hour* Found VADER, played around with it for a bit to see how it worked

+## Week 4

+* Supervisor changed the meeting this week to the following week

+### 15 Oct 2021
+* *2.5 hours* Researching Facebook Graph API, watching Youtube tutorials
+* *0.5 hour* Deciding Facebook will be practically impossible due to no public search